Saloni576/project-cns/project-submissions/group-2/README.md

 ./logread -K <password> -R (-E <name> | -G <name>) logfile_name ./logread -K <token> -I (-E <name> | -G <name>) [(-E <name> | -G <name>) ...] logfile_name
 ```
+NOTE: Timestamps and Room Numbers like """10""" and 10\10\21 are accepted as valid.
+Python automatically strips the quotes and the escape characters from the arguments.

 #### Some Examples: